-Associate Professor of Theater and Dance, and Chair of the Department of Theater and Dance
+Associate Professor of Theater and Dance, Director of Theater and Chair of the Department of Theater and Dance

 In New Orleans, Laura Hope directed the development workshop production for the new rock musical Virtuoso by Matthew Hardy, about the life of Polish composer Ignacy Paderewski, commissioned by the Polish government’s Adam Mickiewicz Theatre and Dance Program in Warsaw, and co-produced with the Contemporary Arts Center.
 It was competitively chosen for production in Poland.
 She dramaturged and directed for Southern Repertory Theatre's New Play Bacchanal, and was new-play development dramaturg for the world-premiere of Song of A Man Coming Through, which won the Big Easy Entertainment Award for Best Original Script, and directed critically acclaimed productions of Adam Rapp’s Blackbird for The Elm Theatre, and Tony Kushner’s Caroline, or Change for JPAS.

 During her years as the Literary Manager and Festival Director for San Francisco’s Magic Theatre, she produced numerous new play festivals, including A Festival of Irish Women Playwrights, Playwrights in Danger, A Festival of Lesbian Playwrights, Plays at the Border, and Science on Stage.